Lung cancer - non-small cell

 Controlling symptoms and preventing complications during and after chemotherapy is an important part of care.

 Targeted therapy may be used to treat NSCLC.
-Targeted therapy uses drugs to zero in on specific targets (molecules) in or on cancer cells.
+Targeted therapy uses medicines to zero in on specific targets (molecules) in or on cancer cells.
 These targets play a role in how cancer cells grow and survive.
 Using these targets, the medicine disables the cancer cells so they cannot spread.

 Radiation therapy can be used with chemotherapy if surgery is not possible.
 Radiation therapy uses powerful x-rays or other forms of radiation to kill cancer cells.
 Radiation may be used to: